H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

 - **Analytical and technical paths**
   Used for more conventional problem-solving tasks, such as infrastructure planning, spatial reasoning, and optimization over data.
 These paths emphasize quantitative reasoning, model-based analysis, and technical verification.

 The intake layer uses metadata, simple classifiers, and explicit flags to decide whether a record is best handled by one path, the other, or both.
 Each path then applies its own evaluation criteria and modules but retains the same overarching sequence of stages: initial safety, context integration, analysis, and optional storage into long-term structures.
+Similar dual-track designs—separating meaning-focused and analysis-focused flows—appear in broader discussions of interpretability and explanation, such as Doshi-Velez & Kim (https://arxiv.org/abs/1702.08608) and Lipton (https://arxiv.org/abs/1606.03490).

 In concrete terms, these paths are supported by distinct services and RAG domains (for example, psychological RAG vs. general knowledge RAG), as well as by specialized orchestration scripts that test different flows (such as the full autonomous learning + Fifth DGM + I-Container route).

+---

 ## 19.6 Outputs of the Routing Layer